By Matt Keener, president of Keener Marketing Solutions

 If your goal is to attract stellar people when you hire online, you must be more strategic in how you position your company and job posting.

 While my advice focuses on the Upwork platform, much applies to any job posting.
 Here are four tips to help you find — and hire — the best fit for your position in an online setting.

 Would you work for your own company?

-- oDesk Client Feedback Score – Your score out of 5 stars is of course important, but freelancers also consider the number of reviews.
+- Upwork Client Feedback Score – Your score out of 5 stars is of course important, but freelancers also consider the number of reviews.

-- Number of Jobs Posted – This is useful information that indicates your experience with hiring on oDesk.
+- Number of Jobs Posted – This is useful information that indicates your experience with hiring on Upwork.

-- Total Spent on oDesk – Are you serious about hiring freelancers or not?
+- Total Spent on Upwork – Are you serious about hiring freelancers or not?
 If you’ve spent $28 and posted 10 jobs, quality freelancers will probably not spend time applying for your job.

 - The Basics – Have you taken the time to update your company name, logo, and website so freelancers can learn more about you?
 If not, don’t expect a great response.

 If you’re not hiring on the Upwork platform, how you present your company still matters.
 Does your business have an online presence?
 If your business doesn’t, do you?
 Experienced freelancers will evaluate you as much as you will them.

 Does your job posting sound interesting or frightening?